14 – 15 inches

 3 Little-Known Facts About the Wire Fox Terrier

-1. The Wire Fox Terrier and Smooth Fox Terrier were once one breed, existing since the middle of the 18th century.
+1. The Wire Fox Terrier and Smooth Fox Terrier were once one breed, existing since the middle of the 1700s.

 2. The Wire Fox Terrier instinctively chases small game from their dens.